 Facebook launches dating service in Europe

-Facebook Inc said on Wednesday it is launching its dating service in 32 European countries after the rollout was delayed earlier this year due to regulatory concerns.

-REUTERS: Facebook Inc said on Wednesday it is launching its dating service in 32 European countries after the rollout was delayed earlier this year due to regulatory concerns.
+CALIFORNIA: Facebook said on Wednesday (Oct 21) it is launching its dating service in 32 European countries after the rollout was delayed earlier this year due to regulatory concerns.

 The social media company had postponed the rollout of Facebook Dating in Europe in February after concerns were raised by Ireland's Data Protection Commissioner (DPC), the main regulator in the European Union for a number of the world's biggest technology firms including Facebook.